CHAPTER 85. GENERAL PROVISIONS

 (b) Procedure for recusal.
 Enforcement Rule 220(b) provides that a motion to disqualify a member of the Board or a hearing committee member or a special master shall be made in accordance with these rules, but the making of such a motion shall not stay the conduct of the proceedings or disqualify the challenged member or special master pending disposition of the motion.
 The procedures applicable to a motion for recusal shall be as follows:

-(2) In the case of a motion to disqualify a hearing committee member or special master, the motion must be filed within 15 days after the party filing the motion has been given notice of the referral of the matter to the hearing committee or special master.
+(2) In the case of a motion to disqualify a hearing committee member or special master, the motion must be filed within 15 days after the party filing the motion has been given notice of the referral of the matter to the hearing committee or special master and must specify the grounds upon which the motion is based.

 (3) The motion shall be ruled upon by the challenged member or special master.